-These are a few of the courses you will take in the Manufacturing Quality program.
+These are a few of the courses you can take in the Manufacturing Quality program.

 Geometric Dimensioning & Tolerancing